MicrosoftDocs/quantum-docs/articles/provider-honeywell-migration-guide.md

 ### Migrating a Q# Project with Jupyter Notebooks

-To migrate a Q# project in Jupyter Notebooks, update the value used in the `%azure.target` magic command per the table above.
+To migrate a Q# project in Jupyter Notebooks, update the value used in the `%azure.target` magic command per the target ID table.

 Old target command: